iotexproject/iotex-bootstrap/integration/exchange.md

 1. [Get block metadata by index](https://docs.iotex.io/#getblockmetas)
 2. [Get block metadata by block hash](https://docs.iotex.io/#getblockmetas-2)

-One can use ioctl to [query a block by height/hash](https://docs.iotex.io/#query-block).
+One can use ioctl to [query a block by height or hash](https://docs.iotex.io/#query-block).

 # 4. Testing